Prediction models

 -

-uses a simple k-nearest neighbour (kNN) approach to impute missing values, based onknn=10
+PREDICTuses a simple k-nearest neighbour (kNN) approach to impute missing values, based onknn=10neighbours by default; kNN imputation is only performed if a referencedatafile has been attached -

 if a reference dataset is available,

-also uses it to identify outlier features, by dropping each non-missing feature in turn, re-imputing it, and then calculating the difference (observed - imputed) in SD units.
-If the distance exceeds theth
+PREDICTalso uses it to identify outlier features, by dropping each non-missing feature in turn, re-imputing it, and then calculating the difference (observed - imputed) in SD units.
+If the distance exceeds theththreshold set, the observed values are taken to be outliers, and replaced with their imputed values -

 using standardized features,

-then makes a prediction based on the implied linear model; if the model file specifies it, a subsequent bias-adjustment procedure is applied (see above)
+PREDICTthen makes a prediction based on the implied linear model; if the model file specifies it, a subsequent bias-adjustment procedure is applied (see above)

 Cacheless mode

-If features have been pre-computed and are all available in a simple text file, PREDICT
+If features have been pre-computed and are all available in a simple text file, PREDICT can run

 quickly in cacheless mode, i.e. directly taking feature values as variables rather than running

 Luna commands on the raw data.
-In this way, you could use PREDICT
+In this way, you could use PREDICT as a standalone command (on

-has columns defined to match each defined term in model.txt
+the assumption that features.txt has columns defined to match each defined term in model.txt):

 luna s.lst vars=features.txt -o out.db -s PREDICT model=model.txt